victormorc/SW_NOTES/README.md

 As any tool, if it is not used properly the outcome won't be the expected.
 Always bear in mind what for the program was developed or what you want to achieved when writing it.

 Several SW programs (tools) can be used to address a problem, although some fit better than others.

+### PROGRAMMING LANGUAGE
+Any programming language is a tool to solve a problem.
+Each programming language has advantages and disadvantages, the creators designed the language with the intention to fulfil some features, ideas.

+Therefore, any language it is more suitable for some problems.
+You should not disregard some language just because you are not used to it or you do not like the syntax or the style.
+Each language has advantages and disadvantages, just try to find the good spot to use them.

+Never, ever be a zealot of a programming language.
+Recognize that each language can be used in some context and give it the proper credit (there were people working on it).

 ## GOOD DESIGN
 ***A good design could be achieved as a combination of applying several ideas/principles.
 It always depends on the context, not always the same approach can be used.***